projectfluent/fluent.js/docs/api.md

 ### ctx.linkResource(template: Function)

 Add a resource identified by a URL to the Context instance.
-The URL is constructed dynamically when you call `freeze`.
+The URL is constructed dynamically when you call `requestLocales`.
 The function passed to `linkResource` (called a _template function_) takes one argument which is the code of the current locale, which needs to be first registered with `registerLocales`.